nobry/edx-platform/docs/en_us/developers/source/split-mongo.rst

 Definitions>`.
 Different blocks, in different structures, can point to the same definition.

+..
 SHOW A DATABASE VIEW?

 Course structures, and each block within a structure, are versioned.
-That is, when a course author changes a course [DETAILS ON BOUNDARIES NEEDED?], a new course structure is saved; the previous course structure remains in the database and is not modified.
+That is, when a course author changes a course, a new course structure is saved; the previous course structure remains in the database and is not modified.
 A new version of the block(s) the course author changed is also saved.

 .. _XBlock Definitions: